DreymaR/BigBagKbdTrixPKL/README.md

     - There are two main layout types: VK which only moves your keys, and eD which maps each shift state.
     - There are some premade Locale variants, if you need to type in other languages.
 Check out which variants exist.
     - There are different ergonomic variants, which you can read about in the Big Bag: Curl(DH), Angle, Wide, Sym etc.
-* In your EPKL_Layouts .ini, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
+* In your `EPKL_Layouts_Override.ini`, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
     - There are KbdType (@K) etc shortcuts, but you could also type the path to a layout folder out in full.
-    - The format is: `layout = ‹1st layout folder›:‹1st menu entry›,‹2nd layout folder›:‹2nd menu entry›` etc.
+    - The format is: `layout = ‹layout folder›:‹menu entry›,‹2nd layout folder›:‹2nd menu entry›` etc.
 * Now, run EPKL.exe inside its main folder in any way you like!
 Check its tray menu in the bottom right-hand corner.

 More Know-How
 -------------
-* This repo contains executables for EPKL as well as the original PKL, and source code for both.
+* This repo contains executables and source code for EPKL.
+Earlier, it also included the original PKL.
-* The layouts are updated to EPKL format though, so they'd need some reconstruction for the old PKL.
+* The layouts are updated to EPKL format, so they'd need some reconstruction for the old PKL.
 * The `EPKL_Layouts` .ini files hold layout choices.
 [EPKL_Settings.ini][PklIni] holds general program settings.
 * The `layout.ini` files hold layout settings and mappings.
 They often point to and augment a `BaseLayout` file.
 * There's a "LayStack" for layout info priority.
 Mappings/settings at higher levels will take precedence:
-    - The `layout.ini` file in the chosen Layout folder gets the last word about, e.g., remaps
+    - The [EPKL_Layouts_Default][LayDef] holds default and common settings/mappings
+    - The [EPKL_Layouts_Override][LayOvr], if present, can contain overriding layout choices etc
     - The `BaseLayout` .ini file usually found under each layout type may define most of the layout
-    - The [EPKL_Layouts_Override][LayOvr], if present, can contain non-default info about the layout choice etc
-    - The [EPKL_Layouts_Default][LayDef], finally, holds default and common settings/mappings
+    - The `layout.ini` file in the chosen Layout folder gets the last word about remaps etc
-    - Beyond this, specialized files may hold Extend or DeadKey mappings.
-See below.
+    - Beyond this, specialized files may hold settings, info, Extend or DeadKey mappings etc. See below.
-* In theory, you could put all the info needed for a whole layout into any one of these layout stack files.
+* In theory, you could put all the info needed for a whole layout into any one of the layout stack files.

 **Tweakable parameters:**
 The files may take a little tweaking to get what you want.
 There are several parameters: